lavague-ai/LaVague/docs/docs/learn/browser-drivers.md

 - ✅ SeleniumDriver: the Action Engine will generate and execute code using Selenium.
 We most often use and add support for Selenium.
 - 🎭 PlaywrightDriver: the Action Engine will generate and execute code using Playwright
-- 🖥️ Chrome Extension: when used along the DriverServer to generate code, the ChromeExtension will execute Javascript
+- 🖥️ Chrome extension: when used along the DriverServer to generate code, the Chrome extension will execute JavaScript

 ## Driver feature support

-Not all agent features are supported by all drivers. **Selenium is our prefered option** since it currently supports the widest range of features.
+Not all agent features are supported by all drivers. **Selenium is our preferred option** since it currently supports the widest range of features.
 We welcome community contributions to help us increase support coverage for different drivers.

 | Feature                  | Selenium  | Playwright       | Chrome Extension                     |